-■The scenario analysis revealed that the Group's performance may be affected by the introduction of policy measures to combat climate change, such as a carbon tax, or by delays in the development of or other action concerning environmentally friendly products.
+The scenario analysis revealed that the Group's performance may be affected by the introduction of policy measures to combat climate change, such as a carbon tax, or by delays in the development of or other action concerning environmentally friendly products.

-Dielr tuno Risk overview ncial oact Countermeasures Risk туре NISK OVEI VIEW 1.5°C 4°C Countermeasures Transition risk Policies and regulations Increased carbon taxes raise the cost of procuring key raw materials and energy.
-Medium Small Execute medium-term business plan strategy of "contributing to solving environmental and social issues."
+Financial impact Risk type Risk overview 1.5°C 4°C Countermeasures Transition risk Policies and regulations Increased carbon taxes raise the cost of procuring key raw materials and energy.
+Small Execute medium-term business plan ("Sustainability").
 Adopt use of electricity derived from renewable energy sources.
 Switch from heavy oil to natural gas.
 Monitor GHG emission intensities of raw materials, and switch to low-carbon raw materials.
 Improve energy efficiency of production facilities.
 Transition risk Policies and regulations The introduction of a carbon tax results in the substitution of conventional raw materials for low-carbon raw materials, which generates or increases costs associated with the development and procurement costs of substitute raw materials.
-Large Execute medium-term business plan strategies of "taking on the challenge toward new businesses and products" and "contributing to solving environmental and social issues."
+Large Execute medium-term business plan ("Take on the Challenge toward New Businesses and Products" and "Sustainability").
 Consolidate raw materials (substitute raw materials with high procurement risk).
 Switch raw materials used to low-carbon raw materials.
 Make multiple-source purchasing.
 Transition risk Technology Delay in developing environmentally friendly products; our customers replace our products with low-carbon products from competitors, reducing demand for and sales of our products and services.
-Medium Execute medium-term business plan strategies of "taking on the challenge toward new businesses and products" and "contributing to solving environmental and social issues."
+Medium Execute medium-term business plan ("Take on the Challenge toward New Businesses and Products" and "Sustainability").
 Increase allocation of management resources to development of environmentally friendly products.
 1 Transition risk Markets Prices of petrochemical feedstocks soar, raising the cost of procuring raw materials.
-Small Large Execute medium-term business plan strategies of "taking on the challenge toward new businesses and products" and "contributing to solving environmental and social issues."
+Small Large Execute medium-term business plan ("Take on the Challenge toward New Businesses and Products" and "Sustainability").
 Develop and sell RIKEBIO® series.
 Proactively adopt and accelerate the transition to biomass feedstocks and promote their use.
-Transition risk Markets Delay in responding to our customers' reduced needs for petroleum-derived raw materials and rising needs for non-petroleum-derived raw materials, shifting demand away from our products/services and decreasing our sales.
-Medium Execute medium-term business plan strategy of "staying ahead of customer' expectations."
+Transition risk Markets Delay in responding to our customers' reduced needs for petroleum-derived raw materials and rising needs for non- petroleum-derived raw materials, shifting demand away from our products/services and decreasing our sales.
+Medium Execute medium-term business plan ("Stay Ahead of Customers' Expectations").
 Develop products that meet the needs of customers for higher functionality (volume reduction/miniaturization).
 Develop and sell RIKEBIO® series.
 Transition risk Reputation Delayed action on the environment causes a drop in our stock price due to a decline in investors' assessment of our environmental performance.
-Medium Execute medium-term business plan strategy of "contributing to solving environmental and social issues."
+Medium Execute medium-term business plan ("Sustainability").
 Have each committee conduct monitoring to prevent delays in environmental action and damage to our reputation.
-Proactively disclose information about our environmentally friendly products1 and environmental action to stakeholders.
+Proactively disclose information about our environmentally friendly products and environmental action to stakeholders.
 Physical risk Acute The Company and its supply chain are struck by a disaster; until operations are restored, sales decrease due to the suspension or reduction of business activities, while costs associated with restoration and amelioration rise.
-Medium Medium Execute medium-term business plan strategy of "intensifying global management and generating synergies."
+Medium Medium Execute medium-term business plan ("Global One Company").
 Pursue global manufacturing and order management.
 Strengthen BCP structure to encompass global sites and improve alternative production and supply structures.
 Physical risk Chronic The cost of countermeasures for our buildings located near oceans and rivers will increase due to the increased occurrence of flooding caused by overflowing rivers and rising sea levels attributable to extreme fluctuations in rainfall and weather pattern.
-Small Medium Execute medium-term business plan strategy of "contributing to solving environmental and social issues."
-Perform proper assessments of disaster risk and take proactive countermeasures.
+Small Medium • Execute medium-term business plan ("Sustainability").Perform proper assessments of disaster risk and take proactive countermeasures.

-^{1} Circular economy compatible products, including RIKEBIO®.
+\1 Circular economy compatible products, including RIKEBIO®.
 RIKEBIO® = Products made from biomass feedstocks